walkerchi/ETHz-CQP/README.md

 Computation errors :

 - truncation error : main error, grows exponentially
-- Trotter error : can be avoid reducing $\Delta t$ and higher expension
+- Trotter error : can be avoid reducing $\Delta t$ and higher expansion
 - small eigen value : at step 3 $\Lambda^{-1} A$ and $B\Lambda^{-1}$
 - imaginary time evolution : canonical form only retrained when  $\Delta\tau\to 0$